kartikey-codes/FTPdemo/CONTRIBUTING.md

 ## 3. Branches and PRs

 - No commits must be made to the `main` branch directly.
 The `main` branch shall only consist of the working code.
-- Developers are expected to work on feature branches, and upon successful development and testing, a PR (pull request) must be opened to merge with master.
+- Developers are expected to work on feature branches, and upon successful development and testing, a PR (pull request) must be opened to merge with main.
 - A branch must be named as either as the feature being implemented, or the issue being fixed.

   :white_check_mark: **Examples of valid brach names:**